Platonn/ng19-defer-and-tree-shaking/README.md

 3. Defer-loaded Local Component that wraps Component A from lib3
    - ✅ ONLY Component A is bundled (together with the wrapper component) in a lazy loaded chunk (but NOT the unused Component B and Service from lib3!)
    - <img width="443" alt="image" src="https://github.com/user-attachments/assets/cba9ebc9-7e0b-4ef7-b4e8-7b705a69c34b">
+4. Defer-loaded Component A from lib4 imported via a local proxy-file (instead of directly)
+   - ✅ ONLY Component A is bundled in a lazy loaded chunk (but NOT the unused Component B and Service from lib4!)
+   - (TODO add image)